 Kabir has considerable experience in various aspects of public international law and dispute resolution.
 He was a consultant at The World Bank Group in Washington, DC, where he worked with the Development Research Group focusing on socioeconomic rights in the developing world, and for UNICEF on issues of child rights and child protection.
 He has also worked as a judicial clerk for an Indian Supreme Court Judge.

 Kabir is a Lecturer-in-Law at the Columbia Law School, teaching "International Investment Law and Arbitration."
 He has also taught dispute resolution courses in educational institutions all over the world including Georgetown University Law Center, Fordham Law School, The Graduate Institute (Geneva, Switzerland), National Law University (Jodhpur, India), University of Carlos III (Madrid, Spain), National Research University Higher School of Economics (Moscow, Russia), Government Law College (Mumbai, India) among others.

 Kabir has published several articles and books and is regularly invited to speak at conferences globally.
 He is the managing editor for Columbia Law School’s “The American Review of International Arbitration” and is an editor for investmentclaims.com hosted by Oxford University Press.
+He has co-authored a book entitled “Evidence in Investment Arbitration” published by Oxford University Press.
+He has received the Burton “Law360 Distinguished Legal Writing Award” for his scholarly writings.
 He also serves on ICSID Review's Peer Review Board and is an associate editor for Brill-Nijhoff publisher's international law and arbitration section.
+He is also a co-chair of the Juris Conference on Investment Treaty Arbitration.
 He is a fellow at Columbia Center on Sustainable Development.

 Kabir has been awarded the inaugural "Diversity Fellowship" by the American Bar Association, Section of International Law.
+He is the American Arbitration Association’s “Higginbotham Fellow.”
 He also serves on the Chartered Institute of Arbitrator Young Members Steering Committee and is the co-chair of ASIL’s Private International Law Committee.
+In 2018, Kabir was elected a Fellow of the UK's Royal Society of Arts, in recognition of his contributions to international law.